bmcdavid/DotNetStarter/docs/custom-locator.md

 The ILocator and ILocatorRegistry system is a wrapper for any container that can implement the interfaces.
 The following are the currently supported container implementations:

-* DotNetStarter.DryIoc - support for net35+ and netstandard1.3+
+* DotNetStarter.DryIoc - support for net35+ and netstandard 1.0+
-* DotNetStarter.Structuremap - support for net35+ and netstandard1.3+, net35 doesn't support container/locator scoping.
+* DotNetStarter.Structuremap - support for net35+ and netstandard 1.3+, net35 doesn't support container/locator scoping.

 ## Example Custom Locator with factory